Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_edge_iot_ops/aio_manufacturing/_index.md

   ![Screenshot showing opening influx bookmark](./54.png)

-- Login with the username admin and the Windows Administrator password provided when you created the deployment.
+- Login with the Administrator username and password provided when you created the deployment.

   ![Screenshot showing logging into InfluxDB](./55.png)